 Specific strategic leadership for creating these reports will be decided locally.
-However, the Community Planning Partnership process could provide a helpful way to co-ordinate this work.
+The local child poverty action report guidance suggests the Community Planning Partnership process could provide a helpful way to co-ordinate this work.

-The Scottish Government have produced guidance on the steps involved in creating a local child poverty action report.
-This is available on their site.
+This guidance is available from the Scottish Government and covers the steps involved in creating a local child poverty action report.

 The reports should describe activity undertaken during each financial year to reduce child poverty.
 They should also include future activities that are planned.

-It is recommended that any actions taken are informed by the drivers of poverty, which are
+It is recommended that any actions taken are informed by the drivers of child poverty, which are

 - income from employment

-You can find out more about the drivers of poverty in our fundamental causes section.
+You can find out more about these on our causes of child poverty page.